-For this reason, a contingency strategy for the possible failure of a picking system should always be created and tested during maintenance work.
-In some cases, these are simple paper picking lists to be printed by the warehouse management system.
+For this reason, an emergency strategy for the possible failure of a picking system should always be created and tested during maintenance work.
+In some cases, these are simple paper picking lists that are to be printed by the warehouse management system.

 The malfunctions of a Pick-to-Light system can have many causes and reasons.
 In order to find the faults as quickly as possible, professional LUCA training of the customer's personnel, up-to-date documentation and conclusion of LUCA hotline contracts are the basic prerequisites.
-The more important the plant is in the process chain, the shorter the response time and fault clearance must be.
-Nevertheless, emergency strategies in the event of a total breakdown are also very important and crucial to us.
+The more important the equipment is in the process chain, the shorter the response time and fault elimination must be.
+Nevertheless, emergency strategies in case of total failure are also very important and crucial to us.